Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 1. Introduction

 [HTTP/3] transmits message content on client-initiated bidirectional QUIC streams.
 On these streams, the request and response messages are carried using a sequence of HTTP/3 frames.
-The DATA frame is used to encapsulate octets of a message body, or the opaque data associated with CONNECT and its extensions.
+The DATA frame is used to encapsulate octets of the opaque data associated with CONNECT and its extensions.

-When the size of the body is unknown in advance, or when data is generated incrementally such as media streaming, [WebSockets], [WebTransport], or other tunneled protocols using CONNECT and its extensions, senders typically generate many DATA frames.
+CONNECT and extended CONNECT establish long-lived bidirectional tunnels.
+These tunnels commonly carry transport protocols (TCP [CONNECT-TCP], UDP [CONNECT-UDP], IP [CONNECT-IP], Ethernet [CONNECT-ETHERNET], [WebSockets], [WebTransport]) that produce arbitrarily fragmented and continuous byte streams.
+Senders therefore generate large numbers of DATA frames whose boundaries have no semantic meaning.
 Although DATA frames are lightweight, each adds framing overhead and requires the sender to manage frame boundaries.
 For long-lived or high-volume streams, this overhead is unnecessary because the end of the QUIC stream already provides a natural message boundary.

 This document defines a new HTTP/3 frame type, UNBOUND_DATA, and a corresponding SETTINGS parameter that endpoints use to negotiate support.
-Once an UNBOUND_DATA frame is sent on a request or response stream, all subsequent octets on that stream are interpreted as data.
-This mechanism eliminates the need to encapsulate each portion of the body in separate DATA frames.
+Once an UNBOUND_DATA frame is sent on a CONNECT stream, all subsequent octets on that stream are interpreted as data.
+This mechanism eliminates the need to encapsulate each portion of the tunnel payload in separate DATA frames.

 The goals of UNBOUND_DATA are: